MFrancomb1/cg-illuminationshading/README.md

 # 3D Illumination and Shading

-3D Illumination and Shading starter code using the HTML5 WebGL2 API
+This project uses the WebGL2 API to